-The EKI-7656C/7656Cl's two SFP fiber slots provide a lot of flexibility when planning and implementing a network.
-The slots can accept any SFP-type fiber transceivers designed for transmitting over distances of either 500m (multi-mode), 10km, 30km, 50km, 70km or 110km (single-mode)-and the slots support SFP transceivers for WDM single-fiber transmissions.
-This means that you can easily change the transmission mode and distance of the switch by simply pulling out the SFP transceiver and plugging in a different slot.
-The SFP transceivers are hot-swappable and plug-and-play.
-Also, the fact that the switch has two of these slots, means that the network manager can, for example, have one 10km transceiver in one slot and one 110km in the other.
+The SFP fiber slots provide a lot of flexibility when users are planning and implementing a network.
+The slots can accept any SFP-type fiber transceivers designed for transmitting over distances of either 500m (multi-mode), 10km, 30km, 50km, 70km or 110km (single-mode) - and the slots support SFP transceivers for WDM single-fiber transmissions.
+This means that you can easily change the transmission mode and distance of the switch by simply pulling out the SFP transceiver and plugging in a different one.
+The SFP slots are hot-swappable and plug-and-play!
+Also, the fact that the switch has four of these slots, means that the network manager can, for example, have one 10km transceiver in one slot and one 110km in the other.